danielgak/rust-exercises/NOTES.md

 // But because it does own it, the value is not dropped
 ```
 - We call the action of creating a reference **borrowing**.
-- Just as variables are immutable by default, so are references: you cant modify a borrowed var
+- Just as variables are immutable by default, so are references: you can't modify a borrowed var
 ```rust
 let mut s = String::from("hello");
 change(&mut s);